How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

 Choosing Lodging for the Sabbatical

-A tent is less risky as you have way more control over the environment you are sleeping in (but it could be difficult to offgas).
 A tent can be hard for someone who is extremely sensitive to temperature.
 But there are lots of tips and tricks in my post on camping.

 I have made progress in a tent even when 90% bedbound.
-Other options include glamping, RVs, and hotels/rentals.

 Tenting on Sabbatical

-Here is my post on camping.
 I go through options for tents for people with chemical sensitivities as well as how to keep your tent and gear as mold-free as possible.

-Canvas is a no-no unless it’s brand new in a dry climate.
-I want to see raised off the ground.
-No used tents on flat surfaces.
+Canvas is a no-no unless it’s very new or in a very dry climate.
+I want to see it raised off the ground.

 Trailers for a Sabbatical